 These illustrations have since been transformed into a series of stunning high-resolution renders, as well as a glossy new concept video.
 Based on both, the new Razr will keep the iconic flip phone design seen on the original handset, as well as the secondary screen on the outside of the casing for notifications.

-Just a few minutes later, a new series of Motorola Razr 2019 images leaked and then on Friday 1 November, a THIRD successive leak saw a hands-on image of the new Razr hit the internet courtesy of Mobile news site DroidShout.
+Just a few minutes later, a new series of Motorola Razr 2020 images leaked and then on Friday 1 November, a THIRD successive leak saw a hands-on image of the new Razr hit the internet courtesy of Mobile news site DroidShout (opens in new tab).

 What can just about be seen in these new images is a probable rear-mounted fingerprint sensor on the back beneath a Motorola logo, a camera on the rear, and a USB-C port on the bottom of the handset.
 What's missing from the handset is a headphone jack and, although the pics are low res, we can't see a front-facing selfie camera on the phone.